DouglasNeuroInformatics/libui/README.md

 Copyright (C) 2024 Douglas Neuroinformatics Platform

-This program is free software: you can redistribute it and/or modify it under the terms of the Apache License, Version 2.0.
+This program is free software: you can redistribute it and/or modify it under the terms of the Apache License 2.0.